 '''

-@SingletonFactory()

-class Foo(object):

-def init(self):

-pass

-@SingletonFactory('my-factory')

 class Bar(object):

 pass

 '''

-- name Name of the component factory - excluded List of IDs of handlers which configuration must not be inherited from the parent class class pelix.ipopo.decorators.Property (field, name=None, value=None)
+- name Name of the component factory, used to identify it when instantiating a component.
+This name must be unique in a Pelix framework instance. - excluded List of IDs of handlers which configuration must not be inherited from the parent class